GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/expression.md

 # Expression

-This part list all supported aggregate functions.
+This part list all supported aggregate functions in flow.

 - `count(column)`: count the number of rows.
 - `sum(column)`: sum the values of the column.